stonith404/pingvin-share/README.md

 1. Download the `docker-compose.yml` file
 2. Run `docker-compose up -d`

-The website is now listening available on `http://localhost:3000`, have fun with Pingvin Share 🐧!
+The website is now listening on `http://localhost:3000`, have fun with Pingvin Share 🐧!

 ### Stand-alone Installation